-Classes in which the teacher talks a lot, such as lecture classes, are ideal for transcription services.
+Classes in which teachers talk a lot, such as lecture classes, are ideal for transcription services.
 Classes with a lot of discussion are also good candidates if the transcriber can sit where he or she can easily hear students speaking, and if the students are encouraged to speak clearly and individually.

 Math and science classes can be more of a challenge to transcribe and often require additional techniques and training to capture formulas (such as handwritten adjuncts to the typed transcript, or training in the use of TypeWell's Math Mode features).
 Certain high-level classes, such as post-secondary Law and Medicine, often require near-verbatim access rather than a meaning-for-meaning style, and therefore should only be transcribed by very advanced TypeWell providers or, alternatively, qualified CART providers.